 5. Research about the company beforehand:

 If you get a job opening in a company, then do some research on the company with the help of Google Alerts.
 You can type in the company name and select news and articles about the company.
 The mails you receive about the company will give you information about its latest status and ongoing matters in the company.

 Why do you want to research about the company?

 - You can impress the interviewers with your knowledge about the company.
 Because they would be impressed if you said that you know about the expansion plans of the company or that it was listed as the best firms in customer satisfaction.
 This helps to give you an edge over the other candidates in terms of your knowledge update skills.

-- If there are negative ratings or news about the company, you can opt out of the job opening in that company.
+- If there are negative ratings or news about the company, you can opt-out of the job opening in that company.
 You can keep track of any customer complaints, lawsuits, employee unrest or high attrition rates among its employees.
-This is a red flag that the company’s reputation is not a good one and that you can skip applying for the current job opening or any in the future till matters are sorted out.
+This is a red flag that the company’s reputation is not a good one and that you can skip applying for the current job opening or any in the future until matters are sorted out.

-So it works either ways.
+So it works either way.
 Either it helps you during the interview or it helps you not to go for the interview.

 6. Expand your search to suit you: